Access to Nursing and Health Professions (evening class)

 The course is assessed using examinations, essays, presentations, seminars, reports and in class timed assessments.
 Students are expected to have work placements, 250 hours approx for those wishing to apply for social work, and 30 hours approx for those who wish to apply for all branches of nursing/radiography/physiotherapy/audiology/speech therapy etc.

 The course is delivered using lectures, guest speakers, clinical demonstrations/observations as well as informal question and answer sessions to support students with their progress.
 The part time course has eight hours a week of study over two evenings, four hours per evening half hour of each evening is given to tutorial time to support learners in UCAS application, interview techniques and pastoral care.

-Students might be able to progress to university from this course to study those interested in health to: adult nursing, pediatric nursing, mental health nursing, midwifery, audiology, radiography, paramedics, speech therapy, podiatry etc.
+Students will be able to progress to university from this course to study those interested in health to: adult nursing, paediatric nursing, mental health nursing, disability nursing, midwifery, paramedics, speech therapy, podiatry etc.

-Those interested in social work/social care: social work, youth work, criminology, social policy, community studies, psychology, social sciences, ODP, Clinical Physiology, etc.
+Those interested in social work/social care: social work, youth work, criminology, social policy, community studies, psychology, social sciences etc.

 Many students however do gain employment from this programme for example social work assistant health care support worker, youth worker etc.

 Students if not currently employed within the health field will be expected to gain work experience suitable to the progression route they have chosen, students are also given the opportunity to visit local HE institutions throughout West Wales to meet the admission teams with a small cost to cover travel.